 HMS Whitaker lost the entire bow forward of the bridge as the forward magazine exploded.
 The ship was less than a year old having been laid down in 1944 at Belthlehem-Hingham Shipyards Inc, Hingham, Massachusetts, USA.

 A total of 92 men died in the attack including commander Lieutenant GPW Edwards, 7 officers and 84 ratings.
 As well as Lieutenant John Alan Schwarz, the remaining officers on board were:

 - Temporary Lieutenant WW Ricketts.

 - Temporary Acting Lieutenant LJ MacLachlan.

 - Temporary Acting Sub-Lieutenant MG Clark.

 British rescue ship Aboyne saved some wounded crew members.
 Over the following 2 hours, the crew extinguished fires and halted the flooding.
-The stricken ship made it first to Londonderry Port, Co.
-Londonderry and later to Belfast, Co.
-Antrim.
+The stricken ship made it first to Derry/Londonderry and later to Belfast.

 The Admiralty declared the frigate a total loss and it returned to the US Navy on 3rd December 1945.
-John Lee of Belfast, Co.
-Antrim bought the wreck for scrap on 9th January 1947 and broke it up the following year.
+John Lee of Belfast bought the wreck for scrap on 9th January 1947 and broke it up the following year.

-John Alan Schwarz’s grave is in Glenalina Extension, Section BS, Grave 24 of Belfast City Cemetery, Belfast, Co.
-Antrim.
+John Alan Schwarz’s grave is in Glenalina Extension, Section BS, Grave 24 of Belfast City Cemetery, Belfast.
 His headstone bears the inscription: